 Violent crimes cover a range of offenses that involve the use of force or the threat of force on another person.
 In some situations, the violence is the crime itself, while in other circumstance, the violence or threat of violence is used to when committing another criminal act.
-If you have been charged with a violent crime, contact a criminal attorney to find out more about the laws pertaining to your case and to discuss your defense options.
-Martinian & Associates can explain statutes and the possible outcomes of your situation.
+If you have been charged with a violent crime, contact a Los Angeles criminal defense attorney to find out more about the laws pertaining to your case and to discuss your defense options.
+Martinian Lawyers can explain statutes and the possible outcomes of your situation.
 Our firm is experienced in cases involving violence and can give you reliable legal advice.
-We are aggressive Los Angeles criminal defense lawyers that will work tirelessly to protect you.
+We are aggressive Los Angeles violent crime attorneys that will work tirelessly to protect you.
+Contact us today for a free consultation.

 Types of Violent Offenses